-Here are some databases that focus on more specific aspects of political science:
+Here are some additional databases that will have information related to political science:

 Articles are published in periodicals, which is any type of publication published at a regular interval (weeks, months, etc.).
 Periodical types include magazines, newspapers, trade publications, and scholarly journals.
 More information on finding peer-reviewed articles.